tddg/cs6501-serverless-ai-fall25/index.md

 agent**---to bring your MVP to life.
 The instructor will supply you with a list of interesting project ideas---some with a baseline codebase he built for fun (and maybe a bit for profit :-)
-  - We will provide necessary resources, including {coding agent CLI, LLM/API credit and cloud infrastructure}.
+  - We will provide necessary resources, including **{coding agent CLI, LLM/API credit and cloud infrastructure}**.
 More details will be shared soon...